Last updated on June 3rd, 2021 at 05:10 pm

 We hiked a good portion of Brown County State Park’s hiking trails during our stay.
 Our favorite hike by far was the one where we combined several different trails, including the one that takes you through Ogle Hollow Nature Preserve and around Ogle lake.

 It took us several hours to complete, but we did frequently stop to take in the scenery.
 We saw so many cool things on the hike that it was tough picking which photos to share.
-In the end I picked a few highlights, such as the heart-shaped log, the frog that blended into the ground cover so well that I almost stepped on him, and the incredible rays of sunshine bursting through the forest.
+In the end, I picked a few highlights, such as the heart-shaped log, the toad that blended into the ground cover so well that I almost stepped on him, and the incredible rays of sunshine bursting through the forest.

 Visit The Nature Center